-Skilled gardeners have the ability to draw your eye to a bower of cascading roses or a planter of brilliant pansies.
-They carefully plot out their garden knowing the importance of strategic focal points.
+Skilled gardeners have the ability to draw your eye to a bower of cascading roses or an interesting stone birdbath.
+They carefully plot out their gardens knowing the importance of strategic focal points.
 When guests step into such a garden, their gaze naturally wanders to these eye-catching arrays.

 Writers have similar control over the focal point of their compositions.
 By narrowing the topic and using descriptive, colorful words, writers can draw attention to a smaller, more interesting portion of a larger event.
 Do you remember first learning about descriptive writing?
 Rather than write about a bowl of fruit, you focused on every small detail of one banana, apple, or orange.
-When writing about your pet, you did not write about pets in general or even about dogs.
+When writing about your pet, you didn't write about pets in general or even about dogs.
 You chose one pet and described it carefully.